Ruth and Naomi and the Amazing Story of the Kinsman Redeemer

 What is significant about Ruth desiring to stay with Naomi and saying “your God will be my God” is she made this choice even after Naomi stated that she believed that God was against her.
 Ruth was willing to accept whatever fate the Lord would assign her.

-In verse 17 she uses the actual Name of Adonai, known as the Tetragrammatron or unspoken Name of Adonai.
-She uses the Name of HaShem signifying that she was accepting Him as her very own.
+In verse 17, she uses the actual Name of Hashem, known as the Tetragrammaton or unspoken Name of Hashem.
+She uses the Name of Hashem, signifying that she was accepting Him as her very own.

-When Ruth and Naomi arrive in Bethlehem the Bible tells us in verse 19 that the people in town were excited!
-The women asked “Could this be Naomi?”, which meant ‘pleasant’.
+When the women arrive in Bethlehem, the Bible tells us, in verse 19, that the people in town were excited about Naomi’s return!
+The women asked, “Could this be Naomi?” which meant ‘pleasant.’

-But Naomi wasn’t having it.
+But Naomi wasn’t accepting this warm welcome in her small town.
 In a fit of despair, Naomi rebukes her townspeople.